koto-lang/koto/crates/cli/docs/core_lib/iterator.md

 Returns an iterator that yields the provided iterable's values.

-Iterable values will be automatically accepted by most iterator operations, so it's usually not necessary to call `.iter()`, however it can be usefult sometimes to make a standalone iterator for manual iteration.
+Iterable values will be automatically accepted by most iterator operations, so it's usually not necessary to call `.iter()`, however it can be useful sometimes to make a standalone iterator for manual iteration.

 Note that calling `.iter` with an `Iterator` will return the iterator without